PencilCode/reference/documents/turtle/animation.html.md

 ## Mixing Queue- and Frame-Based Animation

 [Mixing queue- and frame-based animation](qfanimation.html) is the most powerful form of animation possible with Pencil Code.
-By using this method, you can run code in the background, while still doing simple movements with the basic movement commands.
+By using this method, you can run code in the background while still doing simple movements with the basic movement commands.